racket/racket7/racket/src/cs/README.txt

 The best-case scenario for performance is

- * `UNSAFE_COMP` is enabled in "Makefile" --- not on by default, because the Rumble and other layers are not yet good enough.
+ * `UNSAFE_COMP` is enabled in "Makefile" --- currently on by default.

-   Effectiveness: Matters the most for "rumble.so", which has its own setting, but otherwise affects a from-source `racket/base` expansion by about 5%.
+   Effectiveness: Matters the most for "rumble.so", which has its own setting, but otherwise by itself affects a from-source `racket/base` expansion by about 5%.
+See also the interaction with `compile-as-independent?`.

  * `RUMBLE_UNSAFE_COMP` is enabled in "Makefile" --- applies to
    "rumble.so" even if `UNSAFE_COMP` is disabled.